 The reason that intermittent fasting results in the reduction of the risk of type 2 diabetes is that it helps to reduce overall insulin resistance.
 By reducing overall insulin resistance, it is able to also reduce overall blood sugar levels.
 Since high blood sugar levels are the primary cause of type 2 diabetes, it stands very little chance of developing.

-Studies show that intermittent fasting results in reducing blood sugar levels by three to six percent, while it can reduce insulin levels by 20 to 31 percent.
+Studies show that it reduces blood sugar levels by three to six percent, while it can reduce insulin levels by 20 to 31 percent.
 This is a sizable reduction, to say the least.

 However, there is one caveat to this benefit: it tends to only be true for males.
 In most cases, women have seen no reduction in either insulin or blood sugar levels.
 But, that’s not to say that women shouldn’t try intermittent fasting.
-When used correctly, women can still receive fantastic intermittent fasting results.
+When used correctly, women can still still achieve great results.

 Improves heart health – While it’s not for certain, there is some reason to believe that